 Online Christian Library of Virtual Theological Resources – Select from a variety of topics to download books in PDF format.
 Locate Bible study resources under Christian References and Theology.
 Under Philosophers and Theologians, locate works by St. Augustine and other early church fathers, Martin Luther, John Calvin, John Wesley, Jonathan Edwards, and more.

-Princeton Theological Seminary Theological Commons – The Princeton Theological Commons is a digital library of over 120,000 resources on theology and religion.
+Princeton Theological Commons – The Princeton Theological Commons developed in partnership between Princeton Theological Seminary and Internet Archive is a digital library of over 130,000 resources on theology and religion.
 It consists mainly of public domain books and also includes periodicals, audio recordings, photographs, manuscript collections, and other formats.
-You can search across all the digital collections by subject (e.g. Old Testament, New Testament, theology, church history, preaching, missions).

 Themelios – This international, evangelical, peer-reviewed theological journal expounds and defends the historic Christian faith.
 The online Themelios journal archive makes available issues spanning from its first publication in 1975 to the current issue.
 The journal is published three times a year online at The Gospel Coalition website and may be accessed for free in PDF and HTML formats.

-University of Calgary Religious Studies Web Guide – This web guide provides links to several websites for the study of the Bible, Christianity, and world religions.
-Under Biblical Studies, access Bible translations and commentaries.
-You can also find links to works on the early church fathers, Quakers, Arminians, Calvinists, Lutherans, Wesleyans, and more.
-Note: The term “Christian” is used loosely and access to this resource does not reflect an endorsement of religious views represented; it is available for research purposes.
+University of Calgary Religious Studies Web Guide – This web guide provides links to Biblical studies portals, Christianity resources, sacred texts, and materials for the study of world religions.
+You can find links to works on the early church fathers, Quakers, Arminians, Calvinists, Lutherans, Wesleyans, and more.
+Note: This site covers a range of religious views; access to this resource does not reflect an endorsement of religious views represented.
+It is available for research purposes.